snickell/universal/README.md

 a feature by talking about it.
 I've been thinking of such direct-to-screen LLMs as "the universal program", because they are authored inside themselves and can adapt to be whatever program you need.

 Where code is brittle, the universal program is fluid.
-Where code is one-size-fits-all the universal program is trivial to customize.
+Where code is one-size-fits-all, the universal program is trivial to customize.
 I predict universal programs will have much higher diversity of features and interface as a result.
 Even in Linux, where diversity is highest, to some extent, every Linux desktop is kinda the same `¯\_(ツ)_/¯`.